harvardartmuseums/api-docs/README.md

 We refresh the dataset every day around 6am.

 Keep in mind that the data is not perfect.
 There are many gaps and a lot of ambiguity.
-Consider it a never ending work in progress and check back often.
+Consider it a living document and work in progress.
+Check back often.

 ## Terms of use
 - If you make a request to this service you are deemed to have accepted the terms and conditions listed here.